edissyum/opencapture/README.md

 # LICENSE

-Open-Capture for Invoices is released under the GPL v3.
+Open-Capture is released under the GPL v3.